matthewdrees/matthewdrees.github.io/_posts/2022-07-17-reviving-ophelia.md

 The "what I learned from listening" chapter towards the end was fantastic.
 The author talked through her process for helping clients and gave general good advice.
 This included taking 10-15 min break in a day to listen to your thoughts and be proactive in finding your North Star.

-This books is a must read.
+This book is a must read.